Initialization/Finalization

 This allows the developer to easily call the corresponding functions from another file to enforce a specific order of initialization or finalization.
 A subsequent call by the constructor/destructor does no harm.

-2. Using an external initialization-finalization class
+2. Using a Lifecycle Manager class

 Alternatively, there is the option to have the order of the initialization-finalization calls controlled by an external initialization-finalization class.
 In this case, an additional file is generated that defines a class whose constructor calls all initialization procedures of the various units in the correct order and whose destructor ensures that the units are finalized accordingly.